fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_global.html.markdown

 * `virtual_server_count` - Maximum number of virtual server processes to create.
 The maximum is the number of CPU cores.
 This is not available on single-core CPUs.
 * `virtual_server_hardware_acceleration` - Enable/disable virtual server hardware acceleration.
 Valid values: `disable`, `enable`.
 * `wad_worker_count` - Number of explicit proxy WAN optimization daemon (WAD) processes.
 By default WAN optimization, explicit proxy, and web caching is handled by all of the CPU cores in a FortiGate unit.
+* `wad_worker_dev_cache` - Number of cached devices for each ZTNA proxy worker.
+The default value is tuned by memory consumption.
+Set the option to 0 to disable the cache.
 * `wad_csvc_cs_count` - Number of concurrent WAD-cache-service object-cache processes.
 * `wad_csvc_db_count` - Number of concurrent WAD-cache-service byte-cache processes.
 * `wad_source_affinity` - Enable/disable dispatching traffic to WAD workers based on source affinity.
 Valid values: `disable`, `enable`.